Emmanuek5/react-express/docs/state.md

   - `sync` (boolean): Whether to sync with server (default: true)

 #### `ReactExpress.getState(key)`
-Retrieves the current value of a state.
+Retrieves the current value of a state from the hooks store.

 ```javascript
 const value = ReactExpress.getState('counter');
 ```

 #### `ReactExpress.subscribe(keys, callback)`
-Subscribes to changes in multiple state values.
+Subscribes to changes in multiple state values using the hooks event bus.
+The callback runs when any of the keys changes.

 ```javascript
 ReactExpress.subscribe(['counter', 'name'], ([count, name]) => {